How to Prevent Colitis?

 Preventing Colitis: Your Comprehensive Guide

 Colitis is a chronic inflammation of the colon, which is the main part of the large intestine.
 Factors like autoimmune disease, infections can cause symptoms like diarrhoea, abdominal pain and blood in the stool.
-Irritable Bowel Syndrome (IBS) and Crohn’s disease may cause colitis.
+Crohn’s disease can involve the colon and cause colitis.
+Irritable Bowel Syndrome (IBS), however, does not cause colitis as it does not involve intestinal inflammation.
 You cannot prevent it completely, but lifestyle modifications can help manage the symptoms.

 What are Natural Remedies to Manage Colitis?